 As soon as you start a Basic Scan, Fortify WebInspect begins scanning your Web application and displays in the navigation pane an icon depicting each session (using either the Site or Sequence view).
-It also reports possible vulnerabilities on the Vulnerabilities tab and Information tab in the summary pane.
-For more information, see "Navigation Pane" on page 61 and "Summary Pane" on page 97.
+It also reports possible vulnerabilities on the Findings tab in the summary pane.
+For more information, see "Navigation Pane" on page 63 and "Findings Tab" on page 101.

 If you click a URL listed in the summary pane, the program highlights the related session in the navigation pane and displays its associated information in the information pane.
-For more information, see "Information Pane" on page 71.
+For more information, see "Information Pane" on page 74.

 Sometimes the attack that detected a vulnerable session is not listed under attack information.
 That is, if you select a vulnerable session in the navigation pane and then click Attack Info in the Session Info panel, the attack information does not appear in the information pane.
 This is because attack information is usually associated with the session in which the attack was created and not with the session in which it was detected.
 When this occurs, select the parent session and then click Attack Info.
-For more information, see "Session Info Panel Overview" on page 82.
+For more information, see "Session Info Panel" on page 85.